Bashir84064/Python/README.md

 # Hotel Search Optimization
-Cleaning of data to get sales insight
+Cleaning of data to get sales insight.
 Rnning of a operating system free object file